dbpolglase/tUI/Manual-en.md

 </code></pre>
 <p>In the xml, the Edits entry and a new Edit entry with the data we indicated have been created.</p>
 <h3 id="compilation">Compilation</h3>
 <p>So we save, compile, and execute.
-We will see that now, when clicking on button 2 of the level 2 submenu, a view of the application’s XML file is shown, in which we can move with the keyboard or mouse.<br>
+We will see that now, when clicking on button 2 of the level 2 submenu, a View of the application’s XML file is shown, in which we can move with the keyboard or mouse.<br>
 Pressing F1 will return us to the previous menu.<br>
 <img src="./doc/Edit.jpg" alt="enter image description here"></p>
 <h3 id="data-loading">Data Loading</h3>
-<p>In this case, we have forced the loading of a file in the view definition itself, but this will not be the usual case.<br>
+<p>In this case, we have forced the loading of a file in the View definition itself, but this will not be the usual case.<br>
 The usual will be that the file to load is something dynamic.
 How is this done?<br>
-We remove the File entry from the Edit view definition.<br>
+We remove the File entry from the Edit View definition.<br>
-We introduce a new callback in the preShow of the Edit view, for example loadFile (App.
+We introduce a new callback in the preShow of the Edit View, for example loadFile (App.
 Functions).</p>
 <pre><code>c
 void loadFile(tEdit * edit);
 </code></pre>
-<p>We will have to fill the loadFile function, which receives the associated view as a parameter.</p>
+<p>We will have to fill the loadFile function, which receives the associated View as a parameter.</p>
 <pre><code>c
 void loadFile(tEdit * edit)
 {